-- Completed and signed FHLBank Pittsburgh Member Sponsor form. - Describe partnerships and collaborations established with other organizations, agencies, volunteer services and funders to effectively operate the program and to reduce duplication of services. - Describe any coordination of funding to efficiently utilize the limited funding available in Delaware. - Describe any coordination of services with other homeless programs. - Describe any use of volunteer services utilized for the program. - Rapid Re-Housing and Homelessness Diversion applicants must demonstrate a partnership with Delaware's Centralized Intake administered by Housing Alliance DE (e.g., Memorandum of Understanding).
+• Completed and signed FHLBank Pittsburgh Member Sponsor form.

+- Describe partnerships and collaborations established with other organizations, agencies, volunteer services and funders to effectively operate the program and to reduce duplication of services. - Describe any coordination of funding to efficiently utilize the limited funding available in Delaware. - Describe any coordination of services with other homelessness programs. - Describe any use of volunteer services utilized for the program.